MLTT Program Frequently Asked Questions

 Do I need to take phlebotomy?
 If so, when?

-Yes, to complete the program and become an MLT, you must have documented, formal phlebotomy training.
-You must be able to provide proof of phlebotomy training prior to taking practicum
+Yes, to complete the program and become an MLT, you must have a Certified Phlebotomy Technician (CPT-1) license, as per California law.
+You must be able to provide proof of your CPT-1 license prior to taking practicum

 Can I get my phlebotomy training at Miramar?